jdecroocq/jdecroocq/README.md

-# About Me 🫖

-👋 Hi there
+Hi there

-I am passionate about CGI and also have a strong interest in computer science.
+Passionate about CGI, with a strong interest in computer science.
-I developed my own portfolio, which led me to use GitHub and GitHub Pages.
+I built my own portfolio, which led me to use GitHub and GitHub Pages:
 [https://jdecroocq.github.io/portfolio](https://jdecroocq.github.io/portfolio)